How Do I Write? Pt. 1: Writing Advice from Sugarcunt

 If you want to take your writing from good to great (or poor to passable), edit your work.
 Write it all out, and then edit it.
 (You will have a bad time if you try to edit while you’re writing.
 I do it all the time and I need to stop because I end up with strange orphaned sentences.)
 Proofread your writing before you post.
 If you have time, take a break before proofreading, then come back and do it.
 Read it out loud to make sure you catch errors.
 Read it backwards.
 Once you’ve proofread it once do it again just to be sure your corrections make sense.
 Once you’ve posted your piece read it again and edit it if you catch an error.

 Don’t be redundant.
 Don’t cram your writing full of unnecessary adjectives.
 Learn grammar and use it correctly.
 Your computer comes with spellcheck – do not ignore it.
 Nothing turns me off more than a review that clearly has not felt the loving embrace of spell check.
-I will stop reading anything that has a lot of spelling and grammar errors that distract me from the content.
+I will stop reading anything that has a lot of spelling and grammar errors that impede my ability to understand what the content is saying.
 It could be the most interesting story in the world and I would still sooner chuck my laptop out the window than finish reading it.

 That’s it for my general advice!
 Stay tuned, because in the next How Do I Write post I’m going to give you tips specific to sex toy reviewing.